project-orva/core-webapp/docs/purpose.md

 ### Memory
 Memory page should handle displaying each memory per user as well as give analytics on the request set.

 Memory should be visualized on a timestamp basis on possibly a line graph?
-When a memory stamp is selected details regarding the contents of the message.
+When a memory stamp is selected details regarding the contents of the message should be displayed.

 ### Skills
 For skills, a basic table should be displayed for each of the skills.
 The skills page should also include a button for adding a new skill following the skill protobuf file.
 Lastly, this skill page should basic analytics for skill usage.